 Every business must have an address in Switzerland at which the registered offices can be contacted.
 This address must contain the following:

 A differentiation must be made as to whether the address is the own office of the company or simply a “c/o” address.
 Own office would be a location which a legal entity owns or leases and where it conducts most of its administrative business where the receipt of any kind of correspondence is possible.
 As long as these requirements are not met, the address must be considered a c/o address.
 A PO Box cannot be considered a domicile in the legal sense.

 Register of shareholders and directors, minutes of shareholders’ and directors’ meetings, accounting records should be kept at the registered office.

 There are no statutory requirements for a Swiss company to have a seal.

 The redomiciliation of companies to or from Switzerland is permitted.

-The minimum number of directors of a Swiss Limited Liability Company is 1.
-However, at least 1 director should be a Swiss resident director and in case of more than 1 director, the majority of the board of directors should be Swiss residents.
-There is no further restriction on the nationality or residency of the directors.
+The minimum number of directors of a Swiss GmbH is one, and at least one director must be resident in Switzerland.
+If there is more than one director, the majority of the board of directors must be Swiss residents.
+There are no other restrictions on the nationality or residency of the directors.

 Corporate directors are not allowed.

 Since a board of directors is not required, there are no requirements to the meetings of board of directors.